 Professional/graduate schools require Personal Statements from applicants.
 These may also be called Admissions Essays, Statements of Purpose or Mission Statements.
 Some scholarship applications also request a Personal Statement.
 The purpose of a Personal Statement is:

 - To show your interest and to demonstrate your ability to write clearly

 - To indicate that you are qualified for graduate studies

-- To show your understanding of how a particular graduate program is right for you by focusing on the skills and experience you offer and the career direction it will lead you toward
+- To show your understanding of how a particular graduate program is right for you

 Start writing your statement early, long before the deadlines so you have time to rework it.
 Brainstorm ideas, write an outline, write, edit, rewrite, ask at least two other people to review your statement, and then edit, edit, edit…Make sure you proofread for any grammar, spelling or punctuation errors to ensure the content is all relevant and the writing flows.

 - Experience - work, volunteer, internships, campus activities, community service

 - Skills and interests related to your career field

 - Motivations for the area of study and the influences in your life and special events